eabglobal/juniper/README.rst

     > pip install juniper

-Go to the code you are packaging and define a configuration for your functions, ex in `manifest.yml`:
+To use juniper, you need to start by creating a manifest file.
+This file has all the information juniper needs to build a zip artifact.

 .. code-block:: yaml

     functions:
-      # Name of the lambda function (result in router.zip artifact)
+      # Name the zip file you want juni to create
       router:
         requirements: ./src/requirements.txt.
         # Include these packages in the artifact.